And if you liked this post, be sure to check out these popular posts:

 1 of 26

-His Chicago gang pulled in an as much as $100 million annually through illegal bootlegging, prostitution, gambling and racketeering.Boston Public Library/Flickr
+His Chicago gang pulled in an estimated $100 million annually through illegal bootlegging, prostitution, gambling, and racketeering.Boston Public Library/Flickr

 2 of 26

 Capone's bullet-proof Cadillac was eventually seized by the government and would later be used by President Franklin D. Roosevelt.Bettmann/Contributor/Getty Images

 The scars on his face came from a knife fight.
 While living in Brooklyn, Capone hit on a woman in a bar and angered her brother, who tried to stab him in the neck.
 PhotoQuest/Getty Images

 Capone's attacker claimed that he was aiming for the gangster's neck but missed and slashed his cheek because he was drunk.
 Miami Police Dept./Wikimedia Commons

 The scars on his face would lead to the press dubbing him "Scarface," a name he hated.
 Friends would refer to him as either Big Al or Snorky, for his sharp dress.
 Wikimedia Commons/FBI

 6 of 26

 The scars were a source of embarrassment for the mobster.
 He would say they were from a military injury in France, despite never having served.United States Bureau of Prisons/Wikimedia Commons